 “Fuck you guys.”
-We both laughed.
+We both laugh.

 “He stood up to his step-mom.
 They were going to send him to The Program.
 I hid him at my house until the guards who came to pick him up had left.
-It got me that no one really cared about him before.
+It got to me that no one really cared about him before.
 We really clicked, and he talked his folks into not sending him away.”

 “You waved your magic wand and the guards vanished, poof.?”

 “Totally wrong.
 He just knew my weakness for rescuing the abandoned.
 He’d plotted the whole hideout thing.
 When he found out I also wanted the band thing to happen, we just clicked.
 Once he had a reprieve from drug rehab, we started singing and playing guitar together.”